jamie-brannan/hundred-days-swift/09__projectEight/d036__notes.md

 var letterButtons = [UIButton]()
 ```

+:white_check_mark: added

->Just like in projects 4 and 7, we’re going to write a custom loadView() method that creates our user interface in code.
-This will involve much more work than just creating a WKWebView, though – we have lots of UI to create!
+>Just like in projects 4 and 7, we’re going to **write a custom** `loadView()` method that creates our user interface in code.
+This will *involve much more work* than just creating a `WKWebView`, though – we have lots of UI to create!
 So, we’ll tackle it piece by piece so you can see it coming together as we go.
 >
 >Let’s start nice and easy: we’re going to create the main view itself as a big and white empty space.
 This is just a matter of creating a new instance of `UIView`, giving it a white background color, and assigning that to our view controller’s view property: